Finesse/TelegramDeletions/readme.md

 - `TELEGRAM_APP_ID` — the application id
 - `TELEGRAM_APP_HASH` — the application hash
 - `APP_DATA_DIRECTORY` (optional) — path to the directory to store data (cookie, messages) at.
-  The running application must have permissions to read and write there.
+  The running application must have permissions to read and write in the directory.
-  The default it `data`.
+  The default is `data`.
 - Ignore the chat options for now

 List your dialogs to see their ids by running: